 An undergraduate student who wishes to qualify for a double major in two science programs must complete all requirements for both academic programs of study.
 This means earning a minimum of 120 credits for one science major plus all additional unique credits for the second science major.
 The System General Education requirements must be met once.
 A student will receive a single diploma with both majors notated under a single Bachelor of Science degree.

-The dual major option at the School of Mines applies only to science programs (non-engineering programs).
+The double major option at the School of Mines applies only to science programs (non-engineering programs).
 Students seeking to qualify for a second engineering degree should consult the section on Two Bachelor of Science Degrees from SD Mines.

 Working on dual undergraduate degrees can have implications for students receiving Federal Student Aid.
 Contact Financial Aid at 605-394-2274 for questions.